paulfoley/Udacity_Nanodegree-Data_Analyst/County_Data-Explore/README.md

 ## Population Exploration

-In this project, we will perform a data exploration on counties across the US, specifically looking at:
+In this project, we will perform a data exploration on counties across the US, specifically looking at the features:

-* Age By State
+* Age
-* Gender % By State
-* Gender And Race
+* Gender
-* Median Age Per County Grouped By Ethnicity
+* Ethnicity

 ## Getting Started